r32touge/ELK_stack/README.md

 The advantage of using a jump box is the increased security.
 It further segregates a target network and users by adding another layer of segregation.
 Jump boxes are also generally used for amdinistrative purposes, so there aren't any risks of opening a maliciuous email or clicking a malicious link in a web browser.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system services and system log data.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+ - Beats modules are used as lightweight data shippers, that centralize and forward data for monitoring purposes.
+There are many different
+ Beats modules, in this stack, we will be using Filebeat and Metricbeat.
+- Filebeat collects log data from the servers/machines it is installed onto, making it easier to monitor any log changes across multiple machines.
+- Metricbeat collects metrics, such as disk usage and memory usage for various system processes and services.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.